Honolulu karaoke lounges to soon allow singing indoors

 “It breaks my heart a little bit to see that some places are not following the guidelines when they suppose to,” Lin said.
 “Businesses like ours we are following and being law-abiding, however, we are kind of getting the short end of the stick.”

-Mayor Kirk Caldwell’s office said they are requesting changes with the governor’s office to allow singing inside restaurant and bars.
+Mayor Kirk Caldwell’s office said they are requesting changes with the governor’s office to allow singing inside restaurants and bars.

 A statement from Mayor Caldwell’s communication team said: